-Festivals of Nepal or festivals celebrating in Nepal is one another perspective to explore Nepal.
-As there are ethnic diversity in Nepal, they celebrate different festivals.
+Festivals of Nepal or festivals celebrating in Nepal is another perspective to explore Nepal.
+As there is ethnic diversity in Nepal, they celebrate different festivals.

-Nepal could be a numerous country with a variable landscape, made bio-diversity and hundreds of cultures of the residing in it.
+Nepal could be a numerous country with a variable landscape, made bio-diversity, and hundreds of cultures residing in it.
 Every community holds its cultures and traditions that they need to have been following for hundreds of years.
 All of them have their own set of beliefs and festivals to celebrate.

 It is not possible to say all the festivals celebrated in Nepal; however, we’ve tried to incorporate the favored festivals celebrated by the majority of individuals.

 Losar is Tibetan New Year.
-People celebrate it for many days doing activities like singing, recreation, banqueting, and meets relatives.
+People celebrate it for many days by doing activities like singing, recreation, banqueting, and meeting relatives.
 A colorful crowd gathers within the space around the stupa.
 Many Tibetans are wearing a significant form of stunning ancient costumes typically mixed with western garments.
-They smile, laugh, and greet to family and friends as they encounter them within the crowd.
+They smile, laugh, and greet family and friends as they encounter them within the crowd.
 The atmosphere is saturated with anticipation.
-A group of monk’s diode by a high-rank teacher seems and withstand the lion-framed gate into the inner space of the stupa.
+A group of monks diode by a high-rank teacher seems and withstand the lion-framed gate into the inner space of the stupa.

 Chhath Parva could be a four-day festival celebrated in October or November by the natives of the Mithila region.
 It’s the most important festival in the Terai region.
-The festival is widely known by worshiping Sun God and thanking him for aliment life on earth.
-The worshipers fasting during the day for longevity and prosperity of members of the family and worship the setting Sun.
+The festival is widely known for worshiping Sun God and thanking him for aliment life on earth.
+The worshipers fast during the day for the longevity and prosperity of members of the family and worship the setting Sun.
 Devotees add up the festival by giving water to the rising Sun consequent morning once day-long fasting.

-Other rituals observed during this festival are holy bathing for a long time, giving foods to the Sun God, etc. Thekuwa and Anarsa are two distinctive sweet dishes ready throughout Chhath.
+Other rituals observed during this festival are holy bathing for a long time, giving food to the Sun God, etc. Thekuwa and Anarsa are two distinctive sweet dishes ready throughout Chhath.

 Devotees worship goddess (Devi) Saraswati, the goddess of knowledge and inventor of arts, education, and music.
-Basanta Panchami conjointly marks the top of winter and also the starting of spring.
+Basanta Panchami conjointly marks the top of winter and also the start of spring.

 Maghi is discovered in January on the day one month of Magh, carrying an end to the ill-omened month of Poush when all religious ceremonies are forbidden.
-People take Holy-Bath during this event and create and distribute delicious fudges like Laddoo, Ghee, Chaku, sweet potatoes, etc. The mother of the house needs healthiness to all or any members of the family.
-In keeping with religious writing, King Bhisma, who had the controlling on his death, choose to die on the day of Maghe Sakranti.
-So it’s believed that person die nowadays attain Moksha (salvation).
+People take Holy Bath during this event and create and distribute delicious fudges like Laddoo, Ghee, Chaku, sweet potatoes, etc. The mother of the house needs health for all or any members of the family.
+In keeping with religious writing, King Bhisma, who had the controlling over his death, choose to die on the day of Maghe Sakranti.
+So it’s believed that people die nowadays to attain Moksha (salvation).

-The no-moon night of Falgun (February) is devoted to Lord Shiva and celebrated by Hindus everywhere the planet.
-It’s discovered because of the birthday of Lord Shiva.
+The no-moon night of Falgun (February) is devoted to Lord Shiva and celebrated by Hindus everywhere on the planet.
+It was discovered because of the birthday of Lord Shiva.
 Shivaratri is celebrated in Nepal all across.
-Most of the spectaculars events happen at the Pashupatinath Temple in the capital of Nepal.
+Most of the spectacular events happen at the Pashupatinath Temple in the capital of Nepal.
 This is often an unbelievable spectacle, with devotees paying tribute to Lord Shiva by smearing their bodies in ashes.
 Yogis and Jogis are the events and shows of the day in Pashupatinath.
-The worships performed throughout the night.
+The worship was performed throughout the night.

 Fagu Purnima or Holi is thought because of the occasion of colors and falls between February/March.
 This spirited occasion is enjoyed by playing with colors and water.